UTSCCSCC01/a2f22-dont-smile-just-compile/README.md

 - driverTimePass() requires getNavigationPass() from the location app tests

+- tripConfirmPass() requires getNavigationPass() from the location app tests

 The tests for TripMicroservice require LocationMicroservice and UserMicroservice to be running in docker.

 The endpoints for UserMicroservice assume that Login/Register do **NOT** return the uid